Aarnas3/Discord-RAT-notoken/README.md

 - "startup $path$" adds given path to startup

 ## How To Use
-**DO NOT RUN THIS PROGRAM ON ANY DEVICE WITHOUT PERMISSION** It's not recommended to run this program on any devices.
+**DO NOT RUN THIS PROGRAM ON ANY DEVICE WITHOUT PERMISSION**<br>
+It's not recommended to run this program on any devices.<br>
-To run this program, the channel the bot uses needs to be defined and the bot needs to be initialised with its own token.
+To run this program, the channel the bot uses needs to be defined and the bot needs to be initialised with its own token.<br>
-(I've removed both the channelId and bot token from this source code)
+(I've removed both the channelId and bot token from this source code)<br>

 ## Screenshots
 **Device Connected**<br>